- What is a trachelectomy?

 Trachelectomy compared to other surgeries

 A trachelectomy is one of several common surgical procedures used to treat cervical cancer.
-The method selected depends on multiple factors, including a person’s age, desire to maintain fertility and the cancer’s stage of development.
-Non-surgical treatments include radiation and chemotherapy.
+The method selected depends on multiple factors, including a woman’s age, desire to maintain fertility and the cancer’s stage of development.
+Non-surgical treatments include radiation and chemotherapy, both of which include a risk of possible side-effects.

 Trachelectomy vs. hysterectomy